 It’s quite a statement to suggest that these are the Best Mashed Potatoes Ever.
 If you read my post on How to Steam Vegetables Without a Steamer you know that vegetables, and potatoes too, do not need to be boiled covered in water.

 Potatoes taste much better just steamed in a pot with very little water at the bottom.
 Even plain they taste great.
 The reason is simple: all the vitamins and minerals stay in them, nothing gets drained out.
 Nothing gets lost.

 Do not cook potatoes in water and drain all the good stuff down the drainage!

-Now, when you add some cream you get the Best Mashed Potatoes Ever!
-Or add more of yummy things you like in mashed potatoes: garlic, dill, thyme, herbal salt, and the list can go on.
+Add any yummy things you like in mashed potatoes: milk of any kind, garlic, dill, thyme, herbal salt, and the list can go on.

-What will make this potatoes the best is not what you add (even though it is all just so yummy), it’s what you do not take away.
+What will make these potatoes the best is not what you add (even though it is all just so yummy), it’s what you do not take away.

-We like our mashed potatoes simple with a whole-food plant-based cream sauce.
-Let’s get started.
+We like our mashed potatoes simple, and serve them with a whole lot of whole-food plant-based mushroom gravy or cream sauce.

 - 6 potatoes